 The magnificent Batu Caves are one of the top tourist attractions in Malaysia, partly because they are located only 13km from downtown Kuala Lumpur and easy to get to.

-I took myself there the other day and spent just USD1 on transport and a further USD3 for a perfectly acceptable curry lunch.
+The last time I went I spent just USD1 on transport and a further USD3 for a perfectly acceptable curry lunch.
 You can do the same but first let me explain what attractions you can expect at Batu Caves.

 There is no entry fee for visiting the Temple Cave although you may leave a donation in one of the collection boxes if you wish.